DanialArab/Python/Fundamentals, Data Structures, and Algorithms/Fundamentals.md

 Are key-value pairs in a dict ordered?

 In Python 3.7 and later, dictionaries are ordered by the order in which they were inserted.
 This means that the order of key-value pairs in a dictionary is preserved.

+### Dict Remove
+You can remove an item from a dictionary using the pop() function.
+This function takes a key as an argument and removes the key-value pair from the dictionary.
+If the key doesn't exist, it will raise a KeyError.

+        my_dict = {"a": 1, "b": 2, "c": 3}

+        my_dict.pop("a")

+        print(my_dict) # Output: {"b": 2, "c": 3}

+        my_dict.pop("d") # Raises KeyError

+**If you don't want to worry about handling the KeyError, you can use the second argument of the pop() function.
+This argument is the default value that will be returned if the key doesn't exist.**

+        my_dict = {"a": 1, "b": 2, "c": 3}

+        value = my_dict.pop("d", 0) # Returns 0, no error occurs

+You can also use the **del keyword to remove a key-value pair from a dictionary**.
+This is a bit more concise than using the pop() function.

+        my_dict = {"a": 1, "b": 2, "c": 3}

+        del my_dict["a"]